jvde-github/AIS-catcher/README.md

  :--            | :--			| :--	| :-- | :-- | :-- |
  RTL-SDR Blog v3 | 61 | 80 | 28 | 15 | 7 |
  ShipXplorer(R) AIS dongle | 268 | 287 | 25 | 70 | 34|
 - I also started to experiment with improving the performance of my Raspberry + RTL-SDR set up which seems to perform worse than when decoding on my laptop or a mini PC.
-Using a powered USB hub for the dongle and a cable to that hub with a ferrite choke seems to help:
+Using a powered USB hub for the dongle and a cable to that hub with a ferrite choke seems to help.
+Again, number of messages of a 60 second period:

 System              | 1              | 2 |
  :--            | :--			| :--	|